B2Gold Corp. (NYSEAMERICAN:BTG) Shares Sold by Sumitomo Mitsui Trust Holdings Inc.

-The firm also recently declared a quarterly dividend, which was paid on Thursday, September 29th.
-Shareholders of record on Wednesday, September 21st were paid a $0.04 dividend.
-This represents a $0.16 dividend on an annualized basis and a yield of 5.48%.
-The ex-dividend date of this dividend was Tuesday, September 20th.
+The firm also recently disclosed a quarterly dividend, which was paid on Thursday, September 29th.
+Shareholders of record on Wednesday, September 21st were given a $0.04 dividend.
+This represents a $0.16 annualized dividend and a yield of 5.48%.
+The ex-dividend date was Tuesday, September 20th.
 B2Gold’s payout ratio is 37.21%.

 B2Gold Profile